One day, all lasers will be made this way

 Its proprietary technology, developed since 2012, places Vector Photonics at the heart of the rapidly growing datacenter industry.

 Semiconductor lasers are revolutionising our lives in the 21st Century.
 They are critical components in data communications; additive manufacturing, including metal and plastic printing; LiDAR; and optical sensing – the fastest growing technology markets in the world right now.

 Each one of these markets enables many new products and businesses, in industries as diverse as medicine, communications, defence, security, automotive, agriculture and manufacturing.

 The critical role lasers play in today’s society and the extents of their use should not be underestimated:

-Vector Photonics has focused on Cloud Datacenter applications for its initial PCSEL designs.
+Vector Photonics is focused on Cloud Datacenter applications in the datacoms market, where its lasers significantly reduce the power consumption in next-generation datacentres and co-located optics applications.
 This is a huge growth market driven by the proliferation of mobile devices, Internet of Things (IoT) and the 5G roll-out.

 In future, PCSEL technology will also enable significant performance breakthroughs in metal and plastic printing, LiDAR, and optical sensing – some of the fastest growing technology markets in the world.